 Note: This book is reviewed by my husband Jim.

-Crist’s narrative begins in 1979 with the overthrow of the Shah, and thus omits a discussion of American participation in the coup that overthrew the government of Mohammad Mosaddegh and installed the Shah in 1953.
+Crist’s narrative begins in 1979 with the overthrow of the Shah, and thus omits a discussion of American participation (via clandestine operations of the CIA) in the coup that overthrew the government of Mohammad Mosaddegh and installed the Shah in 1953.
 This omission is hard to justify; it is an important element in understanding the intense hatred of the United States that motivated Ayatollah Ruhollah Khomeini and many of the students who overran the American Embassy and precipitated the hostage crisis of Jimmy Carter’s presidency.

-The United States was slow to recognize how implacable an enemy the clerical regime in Iran was because the Americans were worried more about Soviet intervention than the rise of an unallied adversary.
+The United States was slow to recognize how implacable an enemy was the clerical regime in Iran (taking over after the Shah’s overthrow) because the Americans were worried more about Soviet intervention than the rise of an unallied adversary.
 Nonetheless, the U.S. clearly sided with Iraq shortly after Saddam Hussein invaded Iran in 1981.
 The U.S. wanted to make sure oil kept flowing through the Persian Gulf and the Straits of Hormuz, despite Iran’s efforts to prevent Iraq’s allies, Kuwait and Saudi Arabia, from using those waters to transport petroleum.
 For several years, the U.S. Navy confronted the Iranian navy (such as it was) in a nasty standoff that has become known as the “tanker war.”

 The actual fighting between the U.S. and Iran has almost always been asymmetric: Iranian speedboats vs. U.S. Navy destroyers, cruisers, or air craft carriers or suicide bombers vs. traditional military.
-In recent years, Iranian armed and financed surrogates like Hezbollah and Shiite Iraqi insurgents have carried out terrorist attacks against American targets.
+But in recent years, Iranian armed and financed surrogates like Hezbollah and Shiite Iraqi insurgents have carried out successful terrorist attacks against American targets.

 A few times in the past 30 years, the interests of the two adversaries coincided.
 The Iranians were somewhat helpful in both U.S. wars against Iraq, and they initially were helpful in the war against Al Qaeda in Afghanistan.
 On the other hand, several incidents have almost resulted in outright war between the U.S. and Iran; Crist observed one such case himself in 2003.